iancallo1/django_project_API/README.md

 # Django Authentication API

-A robust authentication system built with Django and Django REST Framework, providing user management and authentication features for your application.
+This API is an authentication system built with Django and Django REST Framework, providing user leave management and authentication features.

 ## Features

 - Custom User Model with extended fields
 - User registration and authentication
-- Role-based access control (Employee and Manager roles)
+- Role-based access control (Employee and Admin roles)
 - RESTful API endpoints for user management
 - Password validation and confirmation
 - Secure password handling